Day 16 - SwiftUI Basics Project-1 Part-1

 We will define a view to show this;

-2. It has an @State property that stores the currently selected student.
+property that stores the currently selected student. - Creates a

-3. Creates a Picker view that asks users to pick their favorites and uses two-way binding to the @State property.
+view that asks users to pick their favorites and uses two-way binding to the@State

 Here is the code;